How to cope with losing someone to suicide

 Be mindful of your coping mechanisms

 People will turn to many different things to help them manage the intense emotions they experience when they’re grieving.
-The coping strategies you reach for to deal with grief do not make you a better or worse person but some coping strategies can be more helpful and effective than others.
+The coping strategies you reach for to deal with grief do not make you a better or worse person, but some coping strategies can be more helpful and effective than others.
 For example, some people try to manage intense emotions caused by suicide bereavement by isolating themselves, or by using alcohol and drugs.
-While these reactions are understandable, these coping strategies also often come with side effects that can cause problems.
+While these reactions are understandable, these coping strategies are often accompanied by problematic side effects.
 Our article on how to build new coping skills contains information on how to develop new ways of managing the difficult emotions that grief can stir up.

 When someone dies by suicide it can have a big impact, not just on immediate friends and family, but also on the wider community.
 This could mean that people in your support system are also dealing with their own grief.
-This means there may be times when they don’t have the capacity to be there for you in the way they usually could.
-Know that this is normal and it’s okay for you to be there for each other when you can and to be understanding when you can’t.
+There may be times when they don’t have the capacity to be there for you in the way they usually could.
+Know that this is normal and it’s okay for individuals to be there for each other when they can and to be understanding when they can’t.

 Find ways to remember your loved one